Explore the Program

 2024 SASP

-Program dates will be June 3 through August 2, 2024.
-Accepted interns will be brought to the STScI campus in Baltimore, Maryland, to work directly with their mentors.
+Program dates were June 3 through August 2, 2024.
+Accepted interns were brought to the STScI campus in Baltimore, Maryland, to work directly with their mentors.
 Scroll down for additional program details.
-The application window for the 2024 internship program is now closed.

 Symposium